tolybg/Programming-Against-Interfaces/README.md

 1. `OpportunityStageRule` - this calculates a score of 10 if the opportunity is Closed Won, otherwise 0
 1. `OpportunityValueRule` - this calculates a score of 10 if the opportunity has a value of 2.5 million or above

+You will also need to provide the code to implement the logic described in the comments of the `RuleEngine` class

 These rules should be configured in via the custom setting detailed above, with the stage rule being executed first.

 ## Notes